Autumn 2023 - open for ordersDeliveries start in December. Please order quickly as we have already sold-out of many items.

 Mulberries are sweet fruits which bruise easily and do not keep.
 For this reason they are rarely available in shops, and growing your own is a good option.

-Mulberries are slow-growing fruit trees which eventually get quite large.
-They are easy to grow, and usually unaffected by diseases, and usually self-fertile.
+Most mulberries are relatively slow-growing fruit trees which eventually get quite large.
+They are easy to grow, and generally unaffected by diseases, and usually self-fertile.

 Mulberries come out of dormancy very late in the spring, around the end of May, when most other trees are already in full leaf.